www.RogerWendell.com

 Blessed are the Rich?

-It's no secret that the rich have always felt it was their God-given right to corner markets, horde wealth, and control others. www.cnn.com Reported on the September 10th Time Magazine Cover story this way; "A booming movement that began with Evangelical Christians holds to the belief that a God who loves you does not want you to be broke.
+It's no secret that the rich have always felt it was their God-given right to corner markets, horde wealth, and control others.
+CNN.com Reported on a 2006 Time Magazine Cover story this way; "A booming movement that began with Evangelical Christians holds to the belief that a God who loves you does not want you to be broke.
 In a Time poll, 17 percent of Christians surveyed said they considered themselves part of such a movement, while a full 61 percent believed that God wants people to be prosperous.
 The movement's renaissance has infuriated a number of prominent pastors, theologians and commentators."

 It amazes me that "believers" would think that one of God's concerns are that they become prosperous while children are starving to death in other parts of the World.
 God wants you to be rich?
 Ridiculous!